-I got to bed around 2:00 am this morning, not because the kids were up sick (though that did factor in) and not because of insomnia or bed bugs.
+I got to bed at approximately 2:00 am this morning, not because the kids were up sick (though that did factor in) and not because of Insomnia or bed bugs.
 It was because I was so juiced-up over an unbelievable comeback win, against an offensive juggernaut, the Manning-led Denver Broncos around 1:00 am.
-In short, the New England Patriots came back to win, in overtime, after playing an atrocious first-half of football against a team that are the odds-on favorite to win the Super Bowl (and still are).
-There are many story lines from the game, the return of Wes Welker (I still wish he was in NE), the freezing temperatures, the Brady vs. Manning question (It’s Brady).
-But I’m taking a wide-angle view and analyzing why this is so exciting and how sports impact our lives.
-What was it that made me watch that game so intently and move to the basement to not wake the 4 sleeping children or my wife, knowing, one way or another, that it was going to be a loud ending (yes children’s toys had to be repaired before I went back up)?
+In short, the New England Patriots came back to win, in overtime, after playing an atrocious first half of football against a team that are the odds-on favorite to win the Super Bowl (and still are).
+There are many story lines from the game, such as the return of Wes Welker (I still wish he was in NE), the freezing temperatures, the Brady vs. Manning question (It’s Brady).
+But I’m taking a wide-angle view and analyzing why this is so exciting and how sports can impact our lives.
+What was it that made me watch that game so intently and move to the basement to not wake the four sleeping children or my wife, knowing, one way or another, that it was going to be a loud ending (yes children’s toys had to be repaired before I went back up)?

 These lessons come from many things in life, not just sports.
 But for me, football has provided the following lessons: